 Business English is unique because of its opportunity to fulfil students’ immediate needs for English.
-In general English classes, students’ needs are rarely so immediate or urgent.
-However, work is part of people’s lives, and Business English addresses occupational and professional needs; you have the opportunity to improve your students’ day-to-day work experience.
+In general English classes, students’ needs are rarely immediate or urgent.
+However, work is part of people’s lives, and Business English addresses occupational and professional requirements; you have the opportunity to improve your students’ day-to-day work experience.

 An example of a real-life experience might serve to illustrate how real your link with students can be.
-For example, I asked a student returning from a trade fair how it was.
+For example, I asked a student returning from a trade fair how it went.
 He said that there had been one fascinating piece of equipment.
 However, he had written off the possibility of getting this for the company because he had been made well aware of budget constraints for his department.